 Intrauterine factors are conditions that can develop in your uterus that raise the risk of IUGR, including:

 - decreased uterine blood flow

-- infections in the tissues around the fetus
+- infections in the tissues around your fetus

-- ultrasound—to see how your baby’s organs are developing and check for normal movements
+- ultrasound, to see how their organs are developing and to check for normal movements

-- heart-rate monitoring—to be certain the baby’s heart rate increases as it moves
+- heart-rate monitoring, to be certain their heart rate increases as it moves

-- doppler flow studies—to make certain that the baby’s blood is flowing properly
+- Doppler flow studies, to make certain that their blood is flowing properly

 - learning disabilities